 This egg-burying (bottom-spawning) killifish comes from the Argentine.
-It grows up to 1 1/2 inches/3 1/2 centimeters It lives in ponds which dry up in the dry season, and it buries its eggs in the mud at the bottom of the pond.
-In the aquarium, it needs 1 1/2 layer of peat, a temperature of 70 F and soft water.
-The eggs need incubating in just—moist peat for sixteen weeks.
+It grows up to 1 1/2 inches.
+It lives in ponds that dry up in the dry season, and it buries its eggs in the mud at the bottom of the pond.
+In the aquarium, it needs 1 1/2 layers of peat, a temperature of 70 F, and soft water.
+The eggs need incubating in just-moist peat for 16 weeks.

 12 of 12